-This introduction aims to define cryptoeconomics, outline some tools for the design and analysis of cryptoeconomic systems, and study the mechanism design within bitcoin at a high level.
-The goal is to present a sample of what may be taught, to whet the appetite for further study.
+This introduction aims to define cryptoeconomics, outline some tools for the design and analysis of cryptoeconomic systems, and study the mechanism design within Bitcoin at a high level.
+The goal is to present a sample of what may be taught in order to whet the appetite for further study.
 Cryptoeconomics is a rapidly evolving field.
 The reader should be aware that cryptoeconomic concepts and the content of this introduction are still being actively developed.

 |Tools in our toolbelt||Cryptographic||Economic|